Alabama Court Records

 Getting a Traffic Ticket in Alabama

 Fines vary from county to county and municipality to municipality, allowing for different income strata and other factors that influence the effective policing of traffic laws.
 In most cases, fines are higher in more affluent neighborhoods and cheaper in poorer ones.
-Alabama is particularly aggressive about punishing repeat offenders to its traffic laws.
-Even if it's your first offense, it can be helpful to fight it in court so that tickets won't accrue on your record.
+Alabama is particularly aggressive about punishing repeat offenders of its traffic laws.
+Even if it's your first offense, it may be helpful to fight it in court so that tickets won't accrue on your record.
 Fines and penalties may be much more severe the second time.
 The most direct of Alabama's traffic ticket penalties is the points system.
 Every violation may mean points on your driving record.
-You'll face more serious consequences as they accumulate, right up to license suspension or revocation.
+You'll face more serious consequences as they accumulate, up to license suspension or revocation.

 Traffic fines in Alabama may vary by court.
 You may be charged additional late fees if you do not pay on time.
 Refer to your traffic ticket to determine your exact ticket amount, deadlines, and penalties.
 The ticket may include the citation (ticket) number, vehicle description, and a description of the observed offense.
 It also has two checkboxes (for guilty and not guilty pleas) and a court return address.
-After receiving a traffic ticket, complete one of the two boxes and send it back to the address provided on or before the due date listed on the ticket within 15 days of receiving the ticket.
+After receiving a traffic ticket, complete one of the two boxes and send it back to the address provided on or before the due date listed on the ticket within 15 days.
 Failure to respond to a traffic ticket (within 15 days) can result in the suspension of your driver's license and could attract additional fines.

 What to Do When You Get a Traffic Ticket in Alabama?